Mahinthan200526620/IES-FinalProjectByGroup3/README.md

 # IES-FinalProjectByGroup3
-Open the Contractmanager folder to find the project files
+Open the ContractManager folder to find the project files